OCR manages the National Centre Number (NCN) Register on behalf of the JCQ.

 Please provide the email address of the person responsible for the administration of exams, such as the Exams Officer, e.g. firstname.lastname@example.org.
 As stated in the JCQ General Regulations for Approved Centres, point 5.3, personal email addresses such as ‘yahoo’, ‘hotmail’ and ‘gmail’ are not acceptable.

-Email is now frequently used as the main communication method between awarding bodies and centres, so it is vital that this email address is valid, checked regularly and kept up to date.
+Email is now frequently used as the main communication method between awarding bodies and centres, so it is vital this email address is valid, checked regularly and kept up to date.

 Only one email address can be held on the NCN.